chris-greening/instascrape/README.md

 ```shell
 $ pip3 install insta-scrape
 ```
-WARNING: make sure you install _insta-scrape_ and not any other packages with similar names!
+WARNING: make sure you install _insta-scrape_ and not a package with a similar name!

 ### Clone
 > Clone right from Github to your local machine using